Clinical Match Code - 141612

 Another unique aspect of the CSS Clinical Program is its emphasis on prevention and community outreach.
 In order to more effectively serve those outside of the Lincoln area, a model of outreach and consultation has been developed.
 Specifically, both direct and indirect services are provided in rural areas of the diocese.
 Telehealth options allow for outreach to the entire diocese.
-Satellite sites are organized in the Butler County Health Care Center in David City, at St. Gregory the Great Seminary in Seward (to support seminarians in their human formation and discernment), as well as at the St. Thomas Aquinas Newman Center on the campus of the University of Nebraska–Lincoln, St. Gregory Minor Seminary in Seward, as well as several parochial schools in the Lincoln area.
+Outreach sites are organized at the St. Thomas Aquinas Newman Center on the campus of the University of Nebraska–Lincoln, St. Gregory Minor Seminary in Seward, as well as several parochial schools in the Lincoln area.
 Clinical staff travels weekly or bi-weekly to these sites in order to provide direct counseling services to clients.
 Indirect services are provided to outlying areas through consultation with priests and Catholic school personnel on an as-needed basis.

 Interns are required to obtain PLMHP licensure in the State of Nebraska prior to the August 1st internship start date.
 Consistent with the needs of our community and the guiding philosophy of CSS, clinical interns are expected to develop or establish their competency in several key areas:

-- Knowledge of primary psychological foundations including trauma informed care, attachment theory, development, learning, psychopathology (including symptom and personality disorders), behavior analysis, biological bases, social foundations, and cultural diversity.
+- Knowledge of primary psychological foundations including trauma-informed care, attachment theory, development, learning, psychopathology (including symptom and personality disorders), behavior analysis, biological bases, social foundations, and cultural and religious-spiritual diversity.

 - Competence with a full range of psychological services, including preventive/indirect services and remedial/direct services, as well as an ability to think systemically and ecologically about client and community mental health needs.

-- Mastery of primary psychological techniques including cognitive and psycho-spiritual personality assessment, consultation, and psychotherapy.
+- Mastery of primary psychological strategies including cognitive, psychological and psychospiritual personality assessment, consultation, and psychotherapy.

-- Knowledge of and ability to work with individuals in the Catholic structure (e.g., priests, women and men’s religious, parochial school personnel, parishioners, specialized social service groups).
+- Knowledge of and ability to work with individuals in the Catholic structure (e.g., priests, women’s and men’s religious, campus missionaries, parochial school personnel, parishioners, specialized social service groups).